iamanrajput/You-Eat/README.md

 # YouEat

 This project is an interactive front-end website built using React, featuring a user-friendly interface and seamless integration with the Swiggy API.
-The website displays real-time restaurant data, allowing users to search for and filter restaurants based on their preferences.
+The website displays real-time restaurant data, allowing users to search for and filter restaurants based on their preferences..

 ## Features